Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 A second strategy for domain adaptation involves constraining neural network functions trained on a target domain by creating loss functions which require alignment with a source domain model.
 In \cite{varsavsky2020testtime}, a framework for adapting segmentation models at test-time is proposed, whereby an adversarial loss trains a target-based U-Net to be as similar to a source-based U-Net as possible.
 Then a paired-consistency loss with adversarial examples is utilized to fine-tune the decision boundary to include morphologically similar data points.
-Although this unsupervised method does not outperform a supervised method for domain adaptation based on supervised target data, it performs better than no adaptation, suggesting usefulness in cases where the target data is unlabeled.
-In another segmentation-based model, \cite{Xue2020} attempts to create two side-by-side networks, a segmentor and an edge generator, which both encourage the source and target output to be as similar as possible to each other.
-In the final loss function, the edge generator is used to constrain the segmentor in such a way as to promote better edge consistency in the target domain.
+In a specificially multimodal segmentation-based model, \cite{Xue2020} attempts to create two side-by-side networks, a segmenter and an edge generator, which both encourage the source and target output to be as similar as possible to each other.
+In the final loss function, the edge generator is used to constrain the segmenter in such a way as to promote better edge consistency in the target domain.
 In yet another, simpler example, domain adaptation to a target domain is performed in \cite{Hu2021} by taking a network trained on the source domain and simply adjusting the parameters of the batch normalization layer.

-Domain adaptation can be utilized in regression or classification models \cite{Xiong2020}, but tend to be more commonly applied to image segmentation models \cite{varsavsky2020testtime,Chiou2020,Xue2020}.
-Currently, domain adaptation strategies favor separate modalities that are still relatively similar to each other, such as fundus images taken from different cameras \cite{Xiong2020} or MR images taken with different acquisition parameters \cite{Chiou2020,varsavsky2020testtime,Yang2020b}.
-In one case, CT images were utilized as a source domain for an MRI target domain \cite{Xue2020}.